MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_classificationrequest.md

 Get the ID of the rule package.

-**Returns**: ID of the rule package. prebuilt classifications will be set to empty guid.d.
+**Returns**: ID of the rule package. prebuilt classifications will be set to empty guid.